Wirus3k/Battleship/README.md

-# Battleship Final code of Project with stages:open_book::computer::computer_mouse:
+# Battleship Final code of Project with stages:open_book::computer::ship:

 ### Stage :one:<br />
 Review the rules and place your ships on the game field.